 OpenDDS is an open source C++ implementation of the Object Management Group (OMG) Data Distribution Service (DDS).
 Java applications can use OpenDDS through JNI bindings.
-OpenDDS was developed and open sourced by OCI.
+OpenDDS was developed and open sourced by Object Computing.
 We welcome community contributions to the project.
 Commercial support is also available; see the support page for more information.

 DDS In The Real World: DDS Foundation Inaugural Event

 Join us on Wednesday, March 20 at the OMG Technical Meeting in Reston, VA (Washington, D.C. area) for a special event introducing the DDS Foundation.Continue Reading...
 Posted on 14 February 2019